geekp2p/solo-node/README.md

 ```

 Any values omitted from `.env` fall back to the defaults shown in this README.
+If the file does not exist at all Docker Compose still uses those defaults, so
+you only need to create `.env` when you actually want to override something.

 The CKPool containers now generate their `ckpool.conf` at startup using these
 environment variables, so pointing them at another node or payout address no